-No. Your family will be notified of your decision to donate at the time of your death.
+No. At or near the time of death, family members receive notice of your choice.
+They also get information on what will occur.
 You are strongly encouraged to inform your family now so it will not be a surprise to them at a very difficult time.

 What if my family is against my donation?

-Your Registry record serves as first-person consent and your choice will be honored.
-At the time when donation is possible, family members will be informed of your choice to donate.
-Family members will also be informed about the donation process and about how their loved one will be handled with great care.
-In the case of sudden death, it will ease the family’s pain to know your choice.
+Your Registry record serves as first-person consent.
+At or near the time of death, family members receive notice of your choice.
+They will receive information about what will occur after your passing.
+Recovery of organs and tissues is a surgical process and done with great care and respect.
+In case of sudden death, it will ease the family’s pain to know your choice.

 Will donation affect memorial or funeral arrangements?